 Can you receive a fine for using an earpiece while driving?

 In Texas, distracted driving is illegal.
-If you get pulled over for being distracted and have an earpiece in, or you get in an accident using headphones, you could face fines of up to $200 or serve up to 30 days in jail.
+If law enforcement pulls you over for distracted driving and you have an earpiece in, or you get in an accident using headphones, you could face fines of up to $200 or serve up to 30 days in jail.
 If you cause a serious accident, the penalties could be up to $4,000 and one year of jail time.

 In what states is it illegal to wear headphones while driving?